General Terms and Conditions for the Use of TWINT

 2.4.
 Payment function

-Customers can make cashless payments using their smartphone and the associated TWINT credit at appropriately equipped shop cash registers (at points of sale – POS), vending machines, online, in other apps and to other customers in accordance with the applicable limits.
+Customers can make cashless payments using their smartphone and the associated TWINT credit at appropriately equipped shop cash registers (at points of sale – POS), vending machines, online, in other apps by saving TWINT as a payment method with selected merchants and to other customers in accordance with the applicable limits.

 In the case of P2P payments, the mobile number may also be used to ﬁnd the other customer.
 Provided that customers have issued the relevant access approval, TWINT AG shall be authorised to access existing contacts in the payer’s smartphone in connection with such payments.